quickbeard/video-transfer/README.md

 # video-transfer
-Serialize and send a video between one client and multiple servers.
+Serialize and send a video between clients - servers.

 +++++++++++++++++++++++++++++++++++++**SERVER**+++++++++++++++++++++++++++++++++